 Your Guide To Adult Vaccines

-Boosters from Pfizer-BioNTech, Moderna and Johnson & Johnson (J&J) are now available in pharmacies, health clinics and doctor’s offices across the country.
-Here’s what you need to know about these additional doses as the shots roll out:
+Boosters from Pfizer-BioNTech, Moderna and Johnson & Johnson (J&J) are available in pharmacies, health clinics and doctor’s offices across the country.
+Here’s what you need to know about these additional doses:

 1. Boosters are available, but not everyone qualifies for one

 More than 206 million Americans are fully vaccinated, according to the Centers for Disease Control and Prevention (CDC), but not everybody who is eligible for a COVID vaccine can get a booster shot at this time.
 Boosters from Moderna and Johnson & Johnson (J&J) are only available for adults 18 and older; people 12 and older who had Pfizer's vaccine are eligible for its booster.
 Pfizer and Moderna vaccine recipients can get theirs if they are at least five months out from the original vaccine; J&J vaccine recipients qualify for a booster two months after their initial shot.

 The boosters from Pfizer and J&J are the same formulation and dosage as the initial vaccines, but Moderna’s booster is half the dose — 50 micrograms — of the first two shots.
 Clinical trial data show that the smaller dose still generates a strong immune response, and the company says the lower dose helps to increase worldwide supply.

 3. CDC recommends Pfizer and Moderna over J&J